apify/apify-docs/content/docs/proxy/google_serp_proxy/examples.md

 ---
 title: Examples
-description: Learn how to connect to Google SERP proxies from your applications with Node.js (axios and got), Python 2 and 3 and PHP using code examples.
+description: Learn how to connect to Google SERP proxies from your applications with Node.js (axios and got-scraping), Python 2 and 3 and PHP using code examples.
 paths:
     - proxy/google-serp-proxy/nodejs-examples
     - proxy/google-serp-proxy/python-examples